OpenGeoscience/geojs/README.md

 [Animated Transitions](https://opengeoscience.github.io/geojs/examples/transitions), and
 [Widgets](https://opengeoscience.github.io/geojs/examples/widgets).

 GeoJS can also be used for visualizing medical imagery.
-See [HistomicsTK](https://github.com/DigitalSlideArchive/HistomicsTK) for an example.
+See [Digital Slide Archive](https://digitalslidearchive.github.io/digital_slide_archive) for an example.

 Examples
 ========